fillmore-labs/scopeguard/README.md

 Opportunities to move variables into the initializers of `if`, `for`, or `switch` statements, or into narrower block scopes and `case` clauses.
 Both short declarations (`:=`) and explicit variable declarations are supported.

-To ensure correctness, ScopeGuard excludes moves that would cross loop or closure boundaries.
+To ensure correctness, ScopeGuard excludes moves that would cross loop, closure or labeled statements boundaries.

 ScopeGuard also diagnoses usage-after-shadow and nested assignments.